 Together, We are changing education.
 It's about careers, not courses!

-Our career-based curriculum is led by employers and designed to give students the best opportunities to gain the qualifications and skills they need for the career they want.
-We are preparing students for the workplace of tomorrow, creating a fully-immersive learning environment that blends hands-on, technical learning with underpinning knowledge and professional work related activity.
+Our career-based curriculums are led by employers and designed to give you the best opportunities to gain the qualifications and skills you need for the career you want.
+We will prepare you for the workplace of tomorrow, creating a fully-immersive learning environment that blends hands-on, technical learning with underpinning knowledge and professional work-related activity.

-You may have heard about the upcoming introduction of the new T Level qualifications.
-At Newbury College, we have been busily preparing the groundwork for T Levels for quite a while, and will be ready to start incorporating them as they are phased in.
+You may have heard about the introduction of the new T Level qualifications.
+At Newbury College, we have been busily preparing the groundwork for T Levels for quite a while, and will be ready to start incorporating them in 2022.

 Alongside apprenticeships and A Levels, T Levels will become one of the three main options for school leavers.
 T Levels are designed to replace many of the vocational qualifications currently offered at level 3.

 The structure of the new qualifications will be different from the current system.
 The number of hours a student will study increases significantly from the average 540 hours offered now to approximately 1,800 hours over the two years (including the work placement).
 The work placement element increases to 45 days, but can last up to 60 working days, making it much more meaningful to the student and employer.
 The timing of the work placement may be different depending on the qualification, some may opt for a continuous block, and others will distribute the work placement across the programme.